 DISTANCE EDUCATION

 Curriculum distance education courses are a way for students to take courses for college credit away from the college campus.
-Web, hybrid, web-enhanced, and VNET courses are all part of Vance-Granville’s curriculum distance education program.
+Web, synchronous online, hybrid, and web-enhanced courses are all part of Vance-Granville’s curriculum distance education program.

 Web courses reach the student over the Internet.
 Reading assignments, research, study sessions, discussion groups, and tests take place via the computer.
 Web courses are ideal for working parents, people on swing shifts, and others who find it difficult to come to campus regularly to take courses.
 Successful students in Internet courses typically have done well in other college courses and are self-motivated individuals who can learn on their own and do not require a great deal of help from others.